 External Zn2+ induces ROS generation by unstimulated platelets

 The recruitment of platelets to areas of endothelial damage, followed by platelet activation, culminates in thrombus formation.[2,34] Activated platelets release ROS, potentially affecting platelets and other cells in a paracrine manner.[35]
 Whilst exogenous Zn2+ has been found to act as a platelet agonist [11,12,36], the effect of Zn2+ on platelet ROS production have yet to be investigated.
-Changes in ROS production in response to increasing concentrations of ZnSO4 (10-300μM), was investigated in washed platelet suspensions loaded with DHE, a specific probe for superoxide anion (O2.-).
+Changes in ROS production in response to increasing concentrations of ZnSO4 (10-300μM), was investigated in washed platelet suspensions loaded with DHE,.
 Using fluorometry, DHE fluorescence increased following treatment with low concentrations of Zn2+.
 DHE fluorescence (AU) increased from a basal level of 551±52, to 1767±146, 1100±108, 785±53 and 996±131 following treatment with 10, 30, 100 and 300µM of ZnSO4 respectively (p<0.05, Figure 1a).

 ESR was employed to analyse superoxide anion production, as this is the most direct and reliable technique to identify chemical species that present one or more unpaired electrons.[14]
 Platelets were loaded with the cell-permeable superoxide-specific spin probe CMH (200μM) prior to ESR analysis.
 Treatment with Zn2+ (10-300µM) resulted in changes to ESR intensity from basal levels (a representative ESR trace is shown in Figure 1b), confirming that Zn2+ treatment increases ROS production in platelets.